 Downloading Your Dashboard as a PDF

-If your administrator has enabled the Dashboard PDFs and Scheduled Visualizations lab feature, you can download your dashboard in PDF format:
+If your Looker admin has given you download permissions, you can also download your dashboard in PDF format:

 - Click the gear icon in the upper right-hand corner of the page.